-My parents didn’t really keep a rein on my television watching as a child, and as a result of too many Unsolved Mysteries episodes, I cannot watch scary movies and I am suspicious of all basements.
-My dad was a little paranoid (don’t talk to people, ever) and my mom was incredibly trusting (I can’t even recall how many times she and I picked up hitchhikers or panhandlers).
+No one really keep a rein on my television watching as a child, and as a result of too many Unsolved Mysteries episodes, I cannot watch scary movies and I am suspicious of all basements.
+My mom wavered between being paranoid (don’t talk to people, ever) and incredibly trusting (I can’t even recall how many times she and I picked up hitchhikers or panhandlers).

 I cringe when I think about my reckless teenage years, but I guess sheer luck outweighed the sheer stupidity (“Oh thanks for the drink, strange lacrosse player with whom I am not well acquainted, what is this?
 Tequila and grapefruit juice?
 Um, okay!”).